Blog

 AI Is Not One Thing

-The practical AI question isn't whether the tool is impressive, but what kind of system is being built around it.
+The practical AI question is what kind of system gets built around the tool and who can challenge it when it goes wrong.

 One small action: Pick one AI-shaped system you already touch and ask what it's optimizing for, who can challenge it, and what happens when it gets something important wrong.